 Pumpkin chocolate chip bars are super soft-baked, cake-like, moist and loaded with milk chocolate chips.
 This recipe uses an entire can of pumpkin so there will no wondering what to do with the leftovers.

-I LOVE me some pumpkin recipes and I just can’t seem to get enough.
+I LOVE any and all pumpkin recipes and I just can’t seem to get enough.
 I decided that after making these bars for several years that I better share the goodness with y’all.

 These are amazing and they’re on our list of must-make pumpkin every single year.
 Sometimes we even sneak them in during the year because they are just that good.